bartclone/cdc_audit/README.md

  - Can sync audit tables for all database tables, or a specified list.
  - Retains pre-existing trigger logic, if any, when generating AFTER triggers.
  - sync script option to delete all but last audit row, to keep source DB small.

 Requirements
 ============

  - PHP 5.6 or greater
- - mysql 5.1 or greater
+ - MySQL 5.1 or greater

 Usage